-The term Remote Desktop refers to the ability of a computer to connect remotely to another and control its desktop, just as if the user were in front of the remote machine.
+The term Remote Desktop refers to the ability of a computer to connect remotely to another and control its desktop, as if the controlling user were in front of the remote machine.
 Remote Desktop is commonly accessed through port 3389 and utilizes software included with Windows or another third-party program, such a TeamViewer, PC Anywhere, VNC, and others.

 The Remote Desktop included with Windows 7 Starter, Home Basic, and Home Premium cannot act as a host.
 It may still be used to remotely access another computer, but those machines cannot connect to the local computer.
 Hosting from one of these versions of Windows requires a third party program, like the programs mentioned above.